 - Bring to a boil, then simmer until the potatoes are tender for about 6 – 8 minutes.

-- Add the broccoli, stir and simmer and both the broccoli and potatoes are cooked (soft but not mushy).
+- Add the broccoli, stir and simmer.
+Ensure both potatoes and broccoli are soft but not mushy.
 Do this for about 3 – 4 minutes.

 - Drain the water.

 - Add butter, salt and mash it all up with a potato masher.

 - If you want to make your mash potatoes creamier, you can add a little bit of milk or soup broth.

 Changing your little one’s diet is slow but is entirely rewarding.
 So start small with little snacks and side dishes to get your kid into the habit of eating healthier meals.
 Got a picky eater at home?
 Click here to get some useful tips to change that!

 Haupert, Tina.
 (2016, September 22).
 3-Ingredient, Kid-Approved (and Customizable) Avocado Smoothie.
 Carrots ‘N’ Cake. https://carrotsncake.com/3-ingredient-kid-approved-and-customizable-avocado-smoothie/

 Health, Children’s.
 How to Get Kids to Eat Vegetables.
 Children’s Health. https://www.childrens.com/health-wellness/how-to-get-kids-to-eat-vegetables